 The content of K-12 mathematics can be organized in a variety of ways.
 In the grades 10-12 curricula, the outcomes are not grouped according to strands (as in the elementary mathematics curricula) or by topic (as in past curricula).
 The primary reasons for this are: a succinct set of high level outcomes for each grade, and variation between grades and pathways in terms of the topics and content within different courses.
-For ease of reference, the outcomes in this document are numbered using the following system WA10.#, where # is the number of the outcome in the list of outcomes.
-It should be noted, for example, that WA10.1 need not be taught before WA10.10.
+For ease of reference, the outcomes in this document are numbered using the following system WA20.#, where WA refers to Workplace and Apprenticeship Math, 20 indicates the course level, and # is the number of the outcome in the list of outcomes.
+It should also be noted, for example, that WA20.1 need not be taught before WA20.11.
 Teachers are encouraged to design learning activities that integrate outcomes from throughout the curriculum so that students develop a comprehensive and connected view of mathematics rather than viewing mathematics as a set of compartmentalized ideas and separate topics.
-The ordering and grouping of the outcomes in Workplace and Apprenticeship Mathematics 10 is at the discretion of the teacher.
+The ordering and grouping of the outcomes in Workplace and Apprenticeship Mathematics 20 is at the discretion of the teacher.